Robo3D/User-Manuals/docs/source/Troubleshooting/index.rst

    :align: center

 2. Drive Gear is not cleaned
-  * Turn Off the Printer
+  a.
+Turn Off the Printer
-  * Take off the extruder cover
+  b.
+Take off the extruder cover
-  * Use a toothbrush to clean this drive gear of debris shown in the picture
-  * Turn the shaft, and continue scrubbing until it is cleaned of debris

 .. image:: Images/Extruder-cover-off.gif
    :alt: Exturder Cover Off
    :align: center

+  c.
+Use a toothbrush to clean this drive gear of debris shown in the picture
+  d.
+Turn the shaft, and continue scrubbing until it is cleaned of debris

 .. image:: Images/Drive-gearscrub.png
    :alt: Drive Gear Clean